 For many of us, autumn weather brings on a craving for great whiskey drinks and we turn to icons like the old-fashioned.
 If you want to take that to a new level of seasonal perfection, we have some recipes for you.

 The old-fashioned 101 is a fun cocktail that plays up fall tastes like few others.
 Here you'll find apple cider, brown sugar, sage, saffron, and amaretto.
 Add the old-fashioned's orange, cherry, and bourbon and consider your autumn complete.

 When you want to get very seasonal, recipes like the butternut old-fashioned are unique, fun and a true cocktail adventure.
 Butternut, you ask?
 Yes, we are talking about the squash and we're even going to roast it.

 You will have to start this incredible cocktail a week ahead by infusing the squash then infusing it into a vivacious bourbon.
 The rest of the cocktail is rather simple, requiring maple syrup and bitters.
 Bring it to the Thanksgiving table and win over everyone.Continue to 9 of 10 below.

 The real flavor of fall?
 Pumpkin, of course!
 If you're into pumpkin-izing everything as the leaves begin to fall, you'll need a taste of the pumpkin old-fashioned.

 This recipe is incredibly easy and you only need to add a pumpkin puree to get the drink's signature flavor.
 Maple syrup and bourbon are back, and Grand Marnier adds a citrus twist.
 Don't forget the rosemary garnish because it infuses the drink as you sip.

 10 of 10

 After all that modern bar craftsmanship, we're going to finish this off with another old-school recipe.
-The whiskey smash is a often forgotten gem from the 1800s and its a bit old-fashioned meets mint julep.
+The whiskey smash is an often forgotten gem from the 1800s and it's a bit old-fashioned meets mint julep.
 You'll love it.